PoisotLab/MS_network_els/els_networks.md

 the different compartments that compose a natural community ecological, networks -- and food webs in particular -- offer the possibility to perform this integration, reconciling at the same time ecosystem ecology and population ecology.
-Anlyses performed on simulated food-webs with unchanged diversity have shown that interactions, and more specifically their structure, have a significative influence on functioning [@theb03fcb; @theb07cee; @pois13tcd].
+Analyses performed on simulated food-webs with unchanged diversity have shown that interactions, and more specifically their structure, have a significative influence on functioning [@theb03fcb; @theb07cee; @pois13tcd].
 The structure of interactions indeed translates the distribution of different types